-We want to do business with the US Department of Defense.
+We want to do business with the Federal Government and the US Department of Defense.

 All Department of Defense (DoD) contractors must meet the Defense Federal Acquisition Regulation Supplement (DFARS) minimum cybersecurity standards or risk losing federal contracts.
 We can support you with NIST 800.171 or DFARS compliance.